 To be able to monitor the spread of throughput within the cell, and estimate the ratio of satisfied users, the throughput distribution measurement can be used.

-When network slicing is supported by the NG-RAN, multiple NSIs may be supported.
-The UL and DL UE throughput for each NSI is then of importance to the operator to pinpoint a specific performance problem.
+When network slicing is supported by the NG-RAN, multiple s S-NSSAIs may be supported.
+The UL and DL UE throughput for each S-NSSAI is then of importance to the operator to pinpoint a specific performance problem.

 A.10 Monitoring of Unrestricted volume in NG-RAN